Over the Hills and Far Away (Led Zeppelin song)

 "Over the Hills and Far Away" is the third track from English rock band Led Zeppelin's 1973 album Houses of the Holy.
 In the US, it was released as a single, with "Dancing Days" as the B-side.

 Composition and recording

 Jimmy Page and Robert Plant wrote the song in 1970 at Bron-Yr-Aur, a small cottage in Wales where they stayed after completing a gruelling North American concert tour.
 Initially it was titled "Many, Many Times".

-Page plays a six-string acoustic guitar introduction and repeats the theme with a 12-string acoustic guitar in unison.
+Written in the key of G Major, with a tempo of 91 BPM and a 4/4 time signature, Page plays a six-string acoustic guitar introduction and repeats the theme with a 12-string acoustic guitar in unison.
 This leads into section led by electric guitar with the whole of the band.
 Following the final verse, the rhythm section fades out, gradually replaced by the echo returns from Page's electric guitar and a few chords played by Jones on clavinet.

 Releases and performances

 In the US, the song was released as the first single from Houses of the Holy and reached number 51 on the Billboard Hot 100 chart.
 The group often performed the song in concert, beginning before its album debut.

 Archive footage of the song being performed live in Seattle in 1977 and at Knebworth in 1979 was used for an officially distributed video of the song, used to promote the 1990 Led Zeppelin Remasters release.
 The video accompanied a CD single which was released following the successful "Travelling Riverside Blues" release.